cuiyongbo/hello-world/my_wiki/programmer_note/pthread/pthread_overview.rst

 from its main program may best describe a thread.
 To go one step further, imagine a program that contains a number of procedures.
 Then imagine all of these procedures being able to be scheduled to run simultaneously and/or independently by OS.
-That would describe a multithreaded program.
+That would describe a **multithreaded** program.
 But how is this accomplished?

-Before understanding a thread, one first needs to understand a UNIX **process**.
+Before understanding a thread, one first needs to understand a **UNIX process**.
-A process is created by OS, and requires a fair amount of "overhead".
+A process is created by OS, and requires a fair amount of "overhead."
 Processes contain information about program resources and program execution state, including:

-   - Process ID, process group ID, user ID, and group ID
+   - Process ID, user ID, and group ID
    - Environment
    - Working directory
    - Program instructions